tulibraries/boundwit-whiz/README.md

 * Inspect generated MARC changes before testing against production data.
 * Do not assume cached records are authoritative.
 * Remember that Alma is always the source of truth.
+* Confirm that the selected holding represents the intended physical bound volume.
 * Be especially careful when modifying collection iteration or MARC field generation, since duplicate processing can produce duplicate fields in Alma.

 ## Useful commands